 Weyerhaeuser Room 215

-Providing meaningful academic guidance and mentoring to students, as they discover their intellectual passions and develop their professional goals, is at the heart of good academic advising.
+Providing meaningful academic guidance and mentoring to students is at the heart of good academic advising.
 At Macalester College faculty members have the primary responsibility for advising students, although professional staff supports and assists faculty in important and substantive ways.
-Faculty members who are new to advising are often anxious about this role because they assume that mastery of information equals good advising.
-Seasoned faculty members, however, have discovered that advising is more of an art, than a science.
+Faculty members who are new to advising are often anxious about this role because they assume mastery of information equals good advising.
+Seasoned faculty members, however, have discovered advising is more of an art, than a science.
 Yes, it is important for new faculty to learn and accurately communicate requirements, policies and procedures to their advisees.
 However, information isn’t static; courses, majors, instructors and policies vary from year to year.
 Students have different backgrounds, needs, interests and goals, and their sense of who they are and where they are headed will change over time.
 Discernment and effective communication are, therefore, as critical to good advising as is having the “right” answers to your advisees’ questions.
-The following process and content suggestions are intended to help guide you as you develop your own advising style.
+The following process and content suggestions are intended to help guide you in developing your advising style.

 Ask lots of questions.
 Because students have different backgrounds, needs, interests and goals, it is important to spend time early on asking a number of questions.
 Where did they grow up?
 What kind of high school did they attend?
 What made them select a liberal arts college?
 What majors are they considering?
 Do they have any careers in mind?
 Keeping notes in the advising file or in the DegreeWorks audit can help remind you of the answers and will enable you to see patterns and trends over time.

 Help students integrate academic and co-curricular interests.
 Academics are at the heart of the college experience, but it is not the only way in which learning takes place.
-Surveys of undergraduates done at a variety of institutions all reveal that it is the integration of academic and co-curricular interests that lead students to have meaningful and successful college experiences.
-Internships, faculty/student collaborative research projects, civic engagement activities, and involvement in on-campus groups (i.e. student organizations, athletics, music/theatre/dance performances), are some examples of the type of outside of the classroom learning experiences with which you can encourage your advisees to get involved.
+Surveys of undergraduates done at a variety of institutions reveal it is the integration of academic and co-curricular interests that lead students to have meaningful and successful college experiences.
+Internships, faculty/student collaborative research projects, civic engagement activities, and involvement in on-campus groups (i.e. student organizations, athletics, music/theatre/dance performances), are examples of outside of the classroom learning experiences you can encourage your advisees to consider.

 Make referrals.
 Advising is a team endeavor.
 You can’t possibly know the answer to every question your advisee will ask.
 But you can know what offices handle different issues and be willing to pick up the phone and identify the appropriate person to whom you can send the student.
 Modeling the process of finding an answer is also a very good teaching tool.
 It demonstrates for students that knowledge is acquired and the steps they can take to access resources and gather information for themselves.